The Boys star Erin Moriarty talks #MeToo, superhero mania and the cult of celebrity

 A release date for season 2 of The Boys hasn't yet been announced.

-Discuss: The Boys star Erin Moriarty talks #MeToo, superhero mania and the cult of celebrity
+Discuss: The Boys on Amazon: Star Erin Moriarty talks superhero mania and #MeToo

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.